Can the president pardon himself?

-The Constitution grants an absolute, unilateral pardon power to the president for federal offenses.
+The Constitution grants the president an absolute, unilateral pardon power for federal offenses.

 The president may legally pardon people for specific or broad federal criminal acts, and while somewhat unusual, the president may legally do so before any judicial proceeding regarding the acts is complete — before prosecution, for example.

-Courts have upheld pardons of a military officer before he was charged with any crime, and upheld the famous pardon of former President Richard Nixon for any crimes in office, which was given when he had not been charged.
+Courts have upheld pardons of a military officer before he was charged with any crime, and upheld the famous pardon of former President Richard Nixon for any crimes in office, which was given by his successor, Gerald Ford, when Nixon had not been charged.

 In the Nixon case, the Supreme Court held a pardon may be granted "before federal charges are brought, after conviction and sentencing, or anytime in between."